-Symptom Cause and Remedy Page The remote control does Batteries could be weak.
-Replace them with new batteries. not work.
-Insert the batteries with the correct polarities.
-If there is a fluorescent lamp near the remote control detector, the unit may work improperly or inadvertently. - Confirm the position of the remote control detector on the unit.
-3, 4 Set "IR Receiver" to "Front & Rear" on the Installation amenu.
-37
+Symptom Cause and Remedy The remote control does Batteries could be weak.
+Replace them with new batteries. - not work.
+Insert the batteries with the correct polarities. - If there is a fluorescent lamp near the remote control detector, the unit may work improperly or inadvertently. - Confirm the position of the remote control detector on the unit.
+Set "IR Receiver" to "Front & Rear" on the Installation A menu.
+39